 Optimal sharpening refers to the scaled final format of an image in the print data.
 The following section assumes that editing high-resolution RGB images, placing these images in the layout program, creating the PDF data, and processing the data with ZePrA are connected workflows within an application suite.
 The summary of these steps is referred to here as an in-house RGB workflow.

-In-house RGB workflows provide the option to work with high-resolution originals RGB images in the layout program and then create a PDF/X-3 or PDF/X-4 file that also contains the high-resolution RGB images.
-Color management, downsampling to the final resolution and sharpening for the PDF file are performed in ZePrA.
-After downsampling of RGB images to the final resolution and color conversion to CMYK, use stronger sharpening in ZePrA than normally used on pre-sharpened CMYK images.
+With in-house RGB workflows it is possible to work with high-resolution originals of the RGB images in the layout program and then generate a PDF/X-3 or PDF/X-4 file that also contains high-resolution RGB images.
+Finally, ZePrA handles the color management, the downsampling to the final resolution, and the sharpening.